Redcliffe State High School

 Redcliffe State High School is an independent, public, co-educational, secondary school, located in the City of Moreton Bay town of Redcliffe in Queensland, Australia.
 It is administered by the Department of Education.
 The school serves students from Year 7 to Year 12.

 History

 The school initially opened on 3 February 1958, on the eastern side of Oxley Avenue, with sporting facilities on land on the other side of side of the avenue.
 In order to meet growing demand, the school classrooms have since spread onto the land where the sports fields once were.
 A pedestrian bridge linking the two campuses was constructed after a student was killed crossing the road in 2006.

 Social issues

-The school's LGBTQI+ group introduced pronoun badges in 2021.
+The school's LGBTQI+ student group introduced pronoun badges in 2021.
 It was the first school in the State to do so.